barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 I recently built a FireFly Tube Amplifier based off of [Doug Hammond's original design](http://ax84.com/index.php/oldprojects.html?project_id=firefly).

 I'd like to briefly document the process followed, the tools required, and the issues I ran into.

+**_Disclaimer: This project can be potentially fatal, proceed at your own risk!_**

 Tool recommendations are a blend of quality and affordability.

-(As nice as Greenlee tools are, the cost can be hard to stomach.)
+While Greenlee tools are quite nice, their cost can be hard to stomach.

-**_Warning: This project can be potentially fatal, use at your own risk!_**

 **Tools and Supplies Needed for Amplifier Assembly**
 - **[Soldering Station](https://www.amazon.com/Weller-WES51-Analog-Soldering-Station/dp/B000BRC2XU/ref=sr_1_1?ie=UTF8&qid=1501897991&sr=8-1&keywords=wes+51)**